phun333/anime-quotes/README.md

 ## Configuration

-- Edit `anime.toml` to add or update quotes and their image paths.
+- Edit `anime.toml` to add or update quotes, optional romaji, and their image paths.
-- Tweak `config.toml` to change ASCII density, gradients, and UI colors.
+- Tweak `config.toml` to adjust image target width/height, scaling filter, and UI colors (including the dedicated romaji color).
+- A terminal with Kitty or Sixel graphics support gives the best results. (i tested in Ghostty btw)

 ## License